ska04/UIChallenge/README.md

 ## How to run

-WE can run this application without server.
+We can run this application without a server also.
 Just we need to open index.html in the browser and we can use the application.
-Also we can server this appilcation with server alos(e.g. Live Server in VS Code)
+Also we can serve this appilcation with server also(e.g. Live Server in VS Code)

 ## Adding inputs:

 It supports 6 types of inputs : Text, Date, Password, Email, Checkbox, Radio(We can group radio buttons to make only one selection at a time).
 Based on the selection of input form input selection dropdown respectives options will be loaded dynamically for that particular inputs .

 ## Attributes/properties we can set fot inputs

-1. Text
+**Email**, **Password** and **Text** inputs have same Attributes/properties **Checkbox**, **Radiobuttons** inputs have same Attributes/properties.

+--Text/Password/Email
     1. Background Color
     2. Text Color
     3. Label -- (Basic required validation is added, we need to fill this otherwise we can't procced.)
     4. Min Length -- (Basic required validation is added, we need to fill this otherwise we can't procced.)
     5. Max Length -- (Basic required validation is added, we need to fill this otherwise we can't procced.)

+-- Date
+    1. Background Color
+    2. Text Color
+    3. Label -- (Basic required validation is added, we need to fill this otherwise we can't procced.)
+    4. Min Date -- (Basic required validation is added, we need to fill this otherwise we can't procced.)
+    5. Max Date -- (Basic required validation is added, we need to fill this otherwise we can't procced.)

+-- ChaeckBox/RadioButton:
+    1. Background Color
-2.
+    2. Text Color
+    3. Label -- (Basic required validation is added, we need to fill this otherwise we can't procced.)
+    4. Group Name -- (Basic required validation is added, we need to fill this otherwise we can't procced.)